- -- WHO -- -

 with the help and support of clients, patrons, and friends like you

 I am Gwenn Liberty Seemel.
-My father wanted to name me Liberty Bell Seemel—after the great Philadelphian e-flat chimer—but made the compromise when my mother pointed out that that particular ding-dong is, in fact, cracked.
+My American father wanted to name me Liberty Bell Seemel—after the great Philadelphian e-flat chimer—but made the compromise when my French mother pointed out that particular ding-dong is, in fact, cracked.

 “The glimpses that Seemel has illustrated of the real wildness of the natural world [in Crime Against Nature] are fascinating.”

 “The issues at play [in Crime Against Nature] are hefty and potentially uncomfortable, but the book itself is light, playful, and pleasantly un-preachy.”

 - 2016 - Crime Against Nature, Point Culture, Liège, Belgium.

 - 2012 - Crime Against Nature, Place, Portland, Oregon.

 - 2011 - Subjective, Art Festival Museum, Edmonds, Washington.

 - 2010 - Subjective, Pence Gallery, Bend, Oregon.